StyleShit/atomsphere/README.md

 Each time the `countAtom` changes, the `doubleCountAtom` will be recalculated, and the components that depend on it will be updated.

-The dependency tracking is done automatically by ReAtom, so you don't have to worry about it.
+The dependency tracking is done automatically by AtomSphere, so you don't have to worry about it.